salman-abedin/crystal/README.md

 ![](demo/preview.gif)

-# Window manager agnostic clear transparent workflow for Unix
+# Crystal: Window manager agnostic clear transparent workflow for Unix

 No more ugly windows behind your beautiful transparent one